-4.6.3 NON-EXEMPT AND EXEMPT EMPLOYEES
+4.6.2 NON-EXEMPT AND EXEMPT EMPLOYEES

-Non-exempt employees are subject to the Fair Labor Standards Act (FLSA) overtime requirements and therefore are subject to the overtime policies set forth in this handbook.
+Non-exempt employees are subject to FLSA overtime requirements and therefore are subject to the overtime policies set forth in this handbook.

 Exempt employees are not subject to the FLSA overtime requirements.
 Certain employees are classified as exempt based upon the nature of the work, conditions of employment, and by the criteria set forth in the rules and regulations of the FLSA.
-Exempt employees shall not be eligible for overtime or comp time for hours worked in excess of the regular workweek.
+Exempt employees are not eligible for overtime or comp time for hours worked in excess of their regular work week or work period.